lrnyx/tutorial/README.md

 # tutorial
-This is a GitHub demo
+This is a GitHub demo.
+Author - Laranya Reddy